tazagul/apache_tf/README.md

-Installing and launching an apache server hosted on AWS.
+Installing and launching an apache server hosted on AWS using Terraform.

 Acceptance criteria:
 1. Download and extract the  latest release of the Terraform.